Rethinking Impersonation and Dodging Attacks on Face Recognition Systems: Introduction

-Unlike image classification, FR is an open-set task.
-Predicting the class probability of identities in real-world deployment is an extremely challenging task.
-In practical FR applications, we extract embeddings from two face images using the FR model.
+In real-world deployment contexts, individuals with malicious intent are prone to creating adversarial face examples incorporating their own facial features to manipulate FR systems to mistakenly identify them as pre-defined victims during impersonation attacks.
+Concurrently, the individuals strive to evade accurate identification as perpetrators, thereby circumventing detection and preventing legal accountability.
+This requires the creation of adversarial examples capable of executing both impersonation and dodging attacks simultaneously.
+In the realm of adversarial attacks on image classification, a successful impersonation attack typically implies a successful dodging attack.
+However, FR is an open-set task \cite{cosface, arcface}, which is quite different from image classification.
+In the real-world deployment of FR systems, accurately predicting the class probability of identities presents an extreme challenge.
+Therefore, we extract embeddings from two face images using the FR model.
 Subsequently, the distance between the two embeddings is used to determine whether the images belong to the same identity.
 If the distance falls below a predefined threshold, the two images are recognized as belonging to the same identity; otherwise, they are classified as different identities.
-Based the measurement of FR, there exists the samples that can be classified as two different identities in theory.
+Based on the measurement of FR, there are two decision boundaries for each FR model when crafting adversarial examples as shown in Figure \ref{fig:impersonation_dodging_task_motivation}.
+As a result, there exists the benign samples that can be classified as two different identities in theory.
 We denote these samples as \textit{multi-identity samples}.
-Our experiments have verified the existence of multi-identity samples on common-used face dataset (refer to \cref{sec:multi_id_samples_exp}).

-In impersonation attacks, the objective is to deceive the FR model into recognizing adversarial face examples as a predefined identity, which requires that the distance between the embeddings of the adversarial face example and the victim image be lower than the threshold.
-On the other hand, in dodging attacks, the aim is to trick the FR model into recognizing the adversarial face example as identities other than the attacker, which means that the distance between the embeddings of the adversarial face example and the attacker image should be greater than the threshold.
-The existence of multi-identity samples implies that a successful impersonation attack on FR does not necessarily guarantee a successful dodging attack on FR in theory.
-Our experiment confirms that the majority of adversarial face examples crafted by traditional impersonation attacks, which can successfully perform impersonation attacks, fail to perform dodging attacks in the black-box setting (see \cref{sec:succ_i_fail_d_exp}).

-In practical application scenarios, criminals tend to generate adversarial examples with their own faces to deceive FR models into recognizing them as victims for impersonation attacks, while avoiding being recognized as criminals themselves for dodging attacks to escape legal prosecution.
-This necessitates the generation of adversarial examples that can perform both impersonation and dodging attacks.